 A thriving people system is well-equipped to serve and support all students.
 People are the most important part of a school system, and when district leaders empower all adults in the system, all students will benefit.

-A 21st century human capital strategy aligns your people system to your organization’s vision for 21st century learning—a Portrait of a Graduate.
+A 21st century human capital strategy aligns your people system to your organization’s vision for 21st century, deeper learning—a Portrait of a Graduate.